Father of missing autistic 5-year-old boy charged with criminal homicide

 Locke would not say whether Daniels had revealed where he hid the body.

 Deputies had been hopeful of finding the boy alive.
-He had wandered away in the past and they had helped find him in those instances.
+He had wandered away in the past, and they had helped find him in those instances.

-Investigators said they received “credible” information that the child was spotted early Wednesday morning near his home, the Tennessean reported.
+Also, investigators said they received “credible” information that the child was spotted early Wednesday morning near his home, the Tennessean reported.
 A witness had reported seeing him walking near Garners Creek Road, investigators told the paper.

-On Friday, Dickson Sheriff Jeff Bledsoe reported another sign of hope when he said a footprint was found near a creek about three miles south of where Joe Clyde vanished.
+And on Friday, Dickson Sheriff Jeff Bledsoe reported another sign of hope when he said a footprint was found near a creek about three miles south of where Joe Clyde vanished.

-The boy had two siblings, 8 and 3.
-They were with relatives, a spokesman with the Tennessee Department of Children Services told the paper.
+Joe lived with his parents and two siblings, 8 and 3.
+Bledsoe said the other other children were with "the mother and also the grandparents."

-Bledsoe said Saturday that Daniels has been the only person arrested in the case but that the investigation was continuing.
+At the news conference Saturday, Bledsoe told reporters that Daniels has been the only person arrested in the case but that the investigation was continuing.
+Daniels was booked into the local jail on a $1 million bond.